mahelbdlm/MAX30009-bluetooth/README.md

 # MAX30009-bluetooth
 Design and Implementation of a Bioimpedance Measurement System Based on the MAX30009 System-on-Chip is a bachelor thesis conducted in the Polytechnic University of Catalonia (UPC) in 2025.
-Its purpose is to create a system able to obtain bio impedance using the MAX30009 SOC and custom firmware / software.
+Its purpose is to create a system able to obtain bio impedance using the MAX30009 SOC, an Arduino nano and custom firmware / software.

 > [!NOTE]
 > This project was developed as part of a Bachelor's thesis.
 The essential functionality and context are summarized below.
 For full technical details, design decisions, and results, please refer to the complete thesis document